-Trading cryptocurrency can be intimidating at first to the newbie investor.
+Trading cryptocurrency can be intimidating at first to newly come investors.
 There’s a lot to learn and so many different terms to define.
 You don’t have to be worried though, because with a little research you’ll be prepared to trade crypto like a pro.

 In this article, we’re going to learn about the meaning of bid and ask prices in cryptocurrency.
 What are they?
 How do you use them in your trading strategies?
 Soon you’ll understand exactly what bids and asks are, and you’ll be ready to start trading crypto assets on any exchange.
 Let’s get started!